What is the difference between a psychotherapist, psychologist and psychiatrist?

 How many sessions will I need?

 This is difficult to answer as everyone has different concerns.
 Many individuals need between six - 20 sessions depending on their presenting issue.
-However, some people have felt better in as little as three sessions.
+However, some people have benefitted from as little as three sessions (depending on their concern).
 Medicare may now provide a rebate for up to 20 sessions per calendar year.

 It may be an idea to speak with your psychologist after the first session about how many sessions may be needed.

 It is entirely up to you when you would like to return to therapy.
 However, many people start out with weekly appointments, then move to fortnightly and then monthly when they are feeling better and more confident in using their new skills.
 Talk with your psychologist about what may be best for you.
 At Net Psychology, if you choose not to book any further appointments at all, your file will be closed and your GP will be notified if you have a MHCP.
 You can re-open it by getting in touch with you GP and Net Psychology again.

 Just the same as a face to face one!
 Just more convenient as you can have your session in the comfort and privacy of your home.
 Online appointments are conducted using a secure video conferencing platform.
 Medicare rebates are also available for online individual sessions.

 If you have any other questions about Net Psychology, please call us on 0434 909 974 during business hours.
 Or complete an enquiry on the Contact page.